0xmythril/breakglass/README.md

 # 🔓 BreakGlass

-**Recover funds from embedded wallets — even if the original app goes offline.**
+**Recover funds from embedded wallet.**

-BreakGlass is an open-source, self-hostable emergency recovery tool for MPC (Multi-Party Computation) embedded wallets.
-It provides users with a way to access and transfer their funds if the main application frontend or backend becomes unavailable.
+BreakGlass is a tiny, self-hostable **developer recovery UI** for embedded MPC wallets (starting with **Privy**).
+It exists for the common “oh no” moment during development/testing: **funds end up in an embedded wallet, but your app doesn’t have a withdrawal / transfer UI yet** — so you need a safe, minimal frontend to move them out.

+Secondary use-case: teams can keep this around as a backup interface on a separate domain.

 ![License](https://img.shields.io/badge/license-MIT-green)
 ![TypeScript](https://img.shields.io/badge/TypeScript-5.6-blue)